ericspod/Eidolon/tests/README.md

     ../run.sh meshtests/tritest.py

-To run the unit tests with Nose (assuming this is installed), start Eidolon with all of the \*tests.py script files specified on the command line:
+To run the unit tests with unittest execute the **rununittests.py** script in Eidolon:

-    ../run.sh unittests/*tests.py
+    ../run.sh rununittests.py

 The script **run_coverage.sh** starts Eidolon with code coverage enabled through Coverage.py.
 This can be run with the included tests to measure line coverage: